Dongu-Yapim/noads-discord-adblockerbot/README.md

 # noads-discord-adblockerbot
 Discord blocks invitation links by blocking advertisers.
+All you need to do is run the installation does not require.